-Application submissions for the 2022 academic year is open.
-The deadline for students entering university as a freshman in the Fall is July 15, 2022.
+Application submissions for the 2023 academic year are now open.
+The deadline for students entering university as a freshman in the Fall and for continuing students is July 15, 2023.

 Scholarships will be awarded based on organizational funds available.
-Award amount for the 2022 academic year is $1000, which can be used towards tuition, registration fees, textbooks, and/or technology fees.
+Award amounts for both scholarships for the 2023 academic year are $1000 each, which can be used towards tuition, registration fees, textbooks, and/or technology fees.
 If selected, students will be expected to maintain communication with the Fund during the funded semester/quarter to report academic progress.